 Their approach when leading teams is to have their enthusiasm rub off on their team members by being extremely positive and energetic.
 Teams do, however, need more than just a charming leader to keep them sustainable over the long term.

-As we have seen with Steve Job's passing in 2011 (and his firing from Apple in the mid 80s), organization's can survive the departure of even the most charismatic of leaders.
-Let's just hope, that Steve's legacy, (this time), is he has left behind an organization that can thrive, not just survive after he's gone.
+As we have seen with Steve Job's passing in 2011 (and his firing from Apple in the mid-80s), organization's can survive the departure of even the most charismatic of leaders.
+Let's just hope, that Steve's legacy, (this time), is he has left behind an organization that thrives, not just survives, after he's gone.

 Do you work with a charismatic leader?
-Or maybe have watched with fascination the antics of a high profile leader.
-Use the comments box below, and let me know what you have found to be the best or worst of being caught up in the world of these types of men and women.
+Or maybe you've watched, with fascination, the antics of a high profile leader?
+Use the comments box below, and let me know what you have found to be the best of, or worst of being caught up in the world of these types of men and women.